 Fines are assessed at 25 cents per day for overdue circulating books.
 Reserve materials are fined 10 cents per hour.
-Fines will be reduced by half if paid at the time the material is returned until the last day of classes.

 Lost items should be reported to a librarian immediately.
 Each student is responsible for every item checked out on the student's ID card.
 Any unreturned items will be treated as lost and the student's account charged accordingly.
 The student must pay the current retail price of the item plus a \$5 service charge in addition to any fine that may be due.
 If a lost item is found, the basic charge will be refunded, but not the service charge and fine.
+See a detailed list of library lending policies at library.floridacollege.edu/libraryinfo/policies.